 - Every modifier has a unique name per object.
 Two modifiers on one object must have unique names, but two modifiers on different objects can have the same name.
 The default name is based off the modifier type.

 - Render (camera icon)

-Displays the modified geometry in Edit Mode, as well as the original geometry which you can edit.
+- Display the modified geometry in Edit mode, as well as the original geometry which you can edit.

 - Move (up/down arrow icon)

-Creates a duplicate of the modifier at the bottom of the stack.
+- Creates a duplicate of the modifier just below current one in the stack.